 When we lived at our old apartment we did as much shopping as we could at the tiny Mexican market around the corner.
 They only carried one type of fish labelled “Filete de Pescado.”
-One day I asked the butcher what kind of pescado I was always buying. ”Filleted,” answered.
+One day I asked the butcher what kind of pescado I was always buying. ”Filleted,”he answered.

 Anyway, I’m pretty sure it was tilapia so that’s my tilapia story.